Welcome to today's edition of the Rush 24-7 podcast.

 Let's go to CNN's reliable sources.

-The LA Times Doyle McManus and Michelle Martin from National Public Radio are discussing media coverage of the incoming Obama administration.
+The L.A.
+Times Doyle McManus and Michelle Martin from National Public Radio are discussing media coverage of the incoming Obama administration.

-Doyle McManus says if you're worried about predominantly liberal reporters going into the tank for a president that they're disposed to like, look at Bill Clinton's first six months.
+Doyle McManus says: if you're worried about predominantly liberal reporters going into the tank for a president that they're disposed to like, look at Bill Clinton's first six months.

-Absolute chaos, and it was covered as absolute chaos.
+And it was covered as absolute chaos.

 But look, for every Chris Matthews, there's a Rush Limbaugh who called the new incoming chief of staff and the president elect thugs.

-It just sort of pretend that that this is all one big soup, and everybody's just kind of a little vegetable in that soup, is just wrong.
+So I think that there's these dual narratives going on all the time to sort of pretend that this is all one big soup and everybody's just kind of a little vegetable in that soup is just wrong.

-Now we go to the McLaughlin group.
+Whatever that means, now we go to the McLaughlin group.

 Rush on Rom.